rajington/windowsapp/README.md

 ## Usage

 Run the app.
 Then create your config file at `~/.windowsapp.{coffee,js}` and put some code in it.
 Then reload the config file from the menu.
-(You may want to bind a hot key to reload the app during testing (see the [basic config example](#example-config-simple)) so you don't have to click the menu bar icon to do it.)
+(You may want to bind a hot key to reload the app during testing for convenience.)

 You can use either `~/.windowsapp.coffee` or `~/.windowsapp.js`.
-If both exists, only the CoffeeScript one is used.
+If both exist, only the CoffeeScript one is used.

 Your config file has access to [underscore.js](http://underscorejs.org/).